sinai-dev/sinai-dev.github.io/Custom/StatusEffects.md

 `BuildupRecoverySpeed` (float)
 * How quickly the status buildup falls down to 0.
 * Value is how much buildup falls per second.

+`AmplifiedStatusIdentifier` (string)
+* Determines the Status Effect which will be received if the player has Shamanic Resonance
+* Set this to the Identifier Name of the Status Effect you want to set.
+* Note: if you're setting this to a custom Status, you should set that one up first.
+SideLoader applies templates in alphabetical order (of the file name), so use that to apply the other one first.

 `IgnoreBuildupIfApplied` (true / false)
 * If false, buildup cannot be added when already 100 or if status is active.